 With the purchase of the trackbed for what was to become the Tarka Trail, Devon County Council also became owners of the signal box, but immediately showed interest in preserving its heritage.
 During 1985 contractors lifted the track through Instow and removed the flashing lights, but the section of track across the public highway remained intact with the unsightly yellow box on it being tarred over.
 So that is why the signalbox is still with us today.

-The box eventually became under the control of BRHC and is opened on occasional Sunday afternoons during the high season, subject to the availability of volunteers.
+The box eventually became under the control of BRHC and is opened on occasional Monday mornings during the high season, subject to the availability of volunteers.
 The interior of the box contains the original lever frame and fittings, which have been reconnected to one of the reinstalled signals.
 The large wheel that was turned to operate the level crossing gates also remains.
 The décor of the box is just as it was when the line closed to traffic.

 In 2003 Instow Signal box received the 2003 CARILLION RAIL AWARD at the National Railway Heritage Award ceremony.